-2. We evaluate various combination of building and urban design parameters which generate multiple design scenarios, for which the results are streamed and visualized for easy optimization -
+2. Generating multiple design scenarios for evaluation, based on various combination of building and urban design parameters for which the results are streamed and visualized for easy optimization.

 1. With new environmental criteria keep being introduced - one simulation engine is not enough!
-That's why we couple powerful tools together in a parametric workflow which can be expanded and adapted according to a specific design task, climatic context or environmental challenge.
+That's why powerful tools are coupled together in a parametric workflow which can be expanded and adapted according to a specific design task, climatic context or environmental challenge.

-2. Considerable research experience (few years) on environmental urban analysis guides us in choosing and using reliable tools, cutting edge computational methods and interfaces for environmental urban design and analysis.
+2. Considerable research experience on environmental urban analysis guides the selection of reliable tools, cutting edge computational methods and interfaces for environmental urban design and analysis.

-3. We are still Architects! and coming from years in practice, we pursue architectural designs which are enhancing environmental principals, rather than limited by environmental constrains.
+3. Let's not forget the Architects! it is possible to pursue architectural designs which enhance environmental principals, rather than solutions which are limited by environmental constrains.

-4. But we do not stop at nice environmental analysis color images...
+4. Not stopping at nice environmental analysis color images...

-Our scientific orientations helps us question the results, search for reliable answers and reach the desirable balance between research and design considerations.
+My scientific orientations helps question the results, search for reliable answers and reach the desirable balance between research and design considerations.

 What's under the hood -